-Having represented hundreds of workers in overtime pay disputes over the past seven years, I know that there is significant confusion among workers when they are classified as independent contractors and denied overtime pay.
+Having represented hundreds of workers in overtime pay disputes over the past seven years, I know that there is a lot of confusion among workers when they are classified as independent contractors and denied overtime pay.
 Usually such workers are paid a day rate, salary or a flat hourly rate.
-These workers often have questions about whether they truly are independent contractors or are instead employees of the companies they work for.
+These workers often have questions about whether they truly are independent contractors or are instead employees.

 Do independent contractors get overtime in Texas?

-What are the independent contractor laws in Texas?
+Is there an independent contractor law in Texas?

 There is no law in Texas that governs whether a worker is an independent contractor or an employee (at least for the purposes of overtime pay).
 Instead, Texas agencies and courts use tests that focus on various factors to assess this issue.